Qi Nodes Travis Kern Qi Nodes Travis Kern

 And every time she brought it up—at her annual exam, during doctor’s visits, in rushed urgent care check-ins—she got a version of the same message: “That’s just your period.”

-Which felt, to her, a lot like being told to get used to it.
+Which felt a lot like being told to get used to it.

 When Meena came to Root and Branch, she was skeptical—but also exhausted.
 She didn’t want a miracle.
 She just wanted one cycle that didn’t leave her drained, curled up, or rearranging her life around bleeding.

-We began, as always, by listening.
-Not just about the cramps, but about the timing.
+We began, as always, by listening and asking questions.
 When did the pain start?
 Was it sharp, dull, dragging, throbbing?
 What did she notice about clots, color, flow, fatigue?
 We asked about her cycle from beginning to end—not just the “bad” days, but what led up to them, what came after.
 We looked at her digestion, sleep, mood.
 Her tongue, her pulse.
 Her full picture.

 She described herself as “a person who pushes through,” but her body told us otherwise.
 Her pulse was wiry and tight, her lower abdomen cold to the touch.
 Her period arrived like a flood—sudden, heavy, painful—followed by days of exhaustion and emotional crash.